Table of Contents

 As I grew up, I learned that taco salad takes many forms— and some are quite tasty (while others are gag-worthy)!
 There’s just something so satisfying about a crisp corn shell (or chips) piled high with shredded lettuce and all of the other veggie-lovin’ fixings.

-What’s unique about my Healthy Taco Salad is that there’s no meat.
-Instead of ground meat or poultry, I’ve substituted a heart healthy vegan taco meat.
+What’s unique about my Healthy Taco Salad is there’s no meat.
+Instead, I’ve substituted my heart-healthy vegan taco meat.
 It’s so good you’d almost never know it wasn’t meat.

 easy plant based meal